jgdovin/joshdoesdev/src/posts/devcontainers.md

 published: true
 ---

-# Debugging Node.js Applications with VS Code and Dev Containers

 ## Introduction

 Are you tired of the classic "it works on my machine" problem?
 Do you want a consistent development environment that makes debugging Node.js applications a breeze?
 Look no further!
 In this tutorial, we'll walk through setting up a Node.js project using Express, configuring it to run inside a Docker container with Visual Studio Code's Dev Containers, and leveraging the built-in debugger to replace those pesky `console.log` statements with proper breakpoints.